chuckreynolds/WPFBOGP/readme.txt

 The plugin will look first if you have decided to force an image for all pages - if that's set in settings then we'll display that and that's it.
 Then the plugin will look for a featured image on the current page/post/etc. If there isn't one or your theme doesn't support those then it will look for image(s) in the post/page content.
 If that isn't there either, then it will default to using the image url you put into the fallback image settings field.
 If THAT isn't there then you won't have an image to display and we'll put a comment in your source to remind you to add one.
 Facebook does require an image and sometimes it will find something on your site to use - I can't control that; just make sure you set a fallback image at least.

 = Title and Description =
-The plugin should use the title and meta description from any SEO plugin or theme, including popular theme frameworks.
+The plugin should use the title from any SEO plugin or theme, including popular theme frameworks.
 Otherwise it uses your post/page title and the excerpt as the description.
 If you don't have an excerpt it'll pull content from the post/page body.
 Worst case it would use your site title and tagline from general settings.

 = Testing & Debugging your Site =
 Once you've enabled the plugin head over to Facebook's testing tool and paste in one of your site urls to see what info Facebook is scraping.
 Their tool is located here: [https://developers.facebook.com/tools/debug/](https://developers.facebook.com/tools/debug/).
-If you recently made changes or FB is showing an old date/information - then use their `Fetch New Scrape` button to clear their cache.
+If you recently made changes or FB is showing an old date/information - then use their `Fetch new scrape information` button to clear their cache and rescrape your url.

 == Installation ==